-In addition to its subrogation rights, Moda Health may, at its sole discretion and option, require a member, and his or her attorney, if any, to protect its recovery rights.
+In addition to its subrogation rights, Moda Health, as administrator of the Plan, may, at its sole discretion and option, require a member, and their attorney, if any, to protect its recovery rights.
 The following rules apply to all recovery except for those related to motor vehicle accidents (see section 11.4.3 for motor vehicle recovery rights):

-- a.
-The member holds any rights of recovery against the third party in trust for Moda Health, but only for the amount of benefits Moda Health paid for that medical condition. - b.
-Moda Health is entitled to receive the amount of benefits it has paid for a medical condition out of any settlement or judgment that results from exercising the right of recovery against the third party.
+a.
+The member holds any rights of recovery against the third party in trust for Moda Health, on behalf of the Plan, but only for the amount of benefits Moda Health paid for that medical condition.

+- b.
+Moda Health, on behalf of the Plan, is entitled to receive the amount of benefits it has paid for a medical condition out of any settlement or judgment that results from exercising the right of recovery against the third party.
 This is so whether or not the third party admits liability or claims that the member is also at fault.
-In addition, Moda Health is entitled to receive the amount of benefits it has paid whether the health care expenses are itemized or expressly excluded in the third party recovery. - c.
-If Moda Health requires the member and his or her attorney to protect its recovery rights under this section, then the member may subtract from the money to be paid back to

-Moda Health a proportionate share of reasonable attorney fees as an expense for collecting from the other party.

-- d.
-This right of recovery includes the full amount of the benefits paid or pending payment by Moda Health, out of any recovery made by the member from the third, including, without limitation, any and all amounts paid or payable to the member (including his or her legal representatives, estate or heirs, or any trust established for the purpose of paying for the future income, care or medical expenses of the member), regardless of the characterization of the recovery, whether or not the member is made whole, or whether or not any amounts are paid or payable directly by the third party, an insurer or another source.
-Moda Health's recovery rights will not be reduced due to the member's own negligence. - e.
+In addition, Moda Health, on behalf of the Plan, is entitled to receive the amount of benefits it has paid whether the health care expenses are itemized or expressly excluded in the third party recovery. - c.
+If Moda Health, on behalf of the Plan, requires the member and their attorney to protect its recovery rights under this section, then the member may subtract from the money to be paid back to Moda Health a proportionate share of reasonable attorney fees as an expense for collecting from the other party. - d.
+This right of recovery includes the full amount of the benefits paid or pending payment by Moda Health, on behalf of the Plan, out of any recovery made by the member from the third party, including, without limitation, any and all amounts paid or payable to the member (including their legal representatives, estate or heirs, or any trust established for the purpose of paying for the future income, care or medical expenses of the member), regardless of the characterization of the recovery, whether or not the member is made whole, or whether or not any amounts are paid or payable directly by the third party, an insurer or another source.
+The Plan's recovery rights will not be reduced due to the member's own negligence. - e.
 If it is reasonable to expect that the member will incur future expenses for which benefits might be paid by Moda Health, the member shall seek recovery of such future expenses in any third party claim.